Science Kits: K-5 Grade

 North Carolina State Standards

-• 2.E.1.1 Summarize how energy from the sun serves as a source of light that warms the land, air and water.
+• ESS.2.1.1 Obtain, evaluate, and communicate information to summarize how energy from the sun serves as a source of light and warms the land, air, and water.

-• 2.E.1.3 Compare weather patterns that occur over time and relate observable patterns to time of day and time of year.
+• ESS.2.1.3 Carry out investigations to collect data and compare weather patterns that occur over time and relate observable patterns to time of day and time of year.

-• 2.E.1.4 Recognize the tools that scientists use for observing, recording, and predicting weather changes from day to day and during the seasons.
+• ESS.2.1.4 Obtain, evaluate and communicate information to recognize the tools scientists use for observing, recording, and predicting weather changes from day to day and during the season.

 Beginning investigations of physical science, chemistry and commonplace physical changes all around us.
 Students test, observe, and make records of properties, then develop critical thinking skills by sorting and classifying based on these properties.
 Changes include changes of state and various chemical changes.